 One was a local ham served with the fourth wine and I was impressed by this ham more than by the wine.

 It tasted somewhere between Italian cured ham and a Spanish one and it was very good.

 The dish they served with the last wine, RD, was a piece of cheese with some sweet fruits.

-And this experience made us want to visit Mendoza and Salta area, too.
+This experience made us want to visit Mendoza and Salta.